Pennywise (band): Increasing popularity and Thirsk's death (1993–1996)

 Lindberg got married and returned to the group in 1992 in time for their second album, Unknown Road, released in August 1993, an underground hit that established the band as a force in punk music.
 While the album did not chart on the Billboard 200, it gained Pennywise supporting slots on national and world tours with bands such as The Offspring.
 It contained 13 tracks and one hidden track, "Slowdown".

 About Time, Pennywise's third studio album, was released on June 13, 1995.
 It was their first album to chart on the Billboard 200, ranking 96.
 It also charted 55 on the Australian Album Chart, and produced two singles, "Same Old Story" and "Searching".
 This was also the last album to feature Jason Thirsk playing bass throughout.

 In 1996, Pennywise began recording their fourth album.
-Thirsk left the band in an attempt to conquer his alcoholism.
+Thirsk left the band in an attempt to recover from his alcoholism.
 While initially successful, he relapsed and died from a self-inflicted gunshot wound to the chest on July 29, 1996.
 Their following album, Full Circle, was dedicated to his memory.